 Moderate Alcohol Consumption

-Consuming alcohol in moderate quantities — approximately one drink a day for women and two for men — could have a beneficial effect on certain biological processes.
-Moderate drinking may help enhance immune function, especially when the alcohol contains polyphenols such as those present in red wine.
-(2) Other studies show that moderate drinking has a neutral effect on immunity.
-(3)
+Consuming alcohol in moderate quantities — approximately one drink a day for women and two for men — can have varying effects on certain biological processes.
+Some studies show that moderate alcohol consumption can negatively impact the immune system.

-Moderate alcohol consumption appears to have a similar effect — beneficial or neutral — on the cardiovascular system, including blood pressure and heart rate.
+Additionally, moderate alcohol consumption appears to have a beneficial or neutral impact on the cardiovascular system, including blood pressure and heart rate.
 It may also reduce the risk of stroke and diabetes.
 (4)

 Moderate drinking can raise the risk of some cancers, including esophageal and breast cancer.
 (5) Even light drinking may have an effect on cancer risk due to alcohol’s ability to alter the mitochondria of cells.
 Mitochondria generate the energy used by cells, and may cause cell death or dysfunction when damaged.